ashB100/github-pages-with-jekyll/_posts/2021-05-24-sass-color-functions-and-color-schemes-for-web-designs.md

 ---
-title: Using Sass Color Functions and Color Schemes for Web Designs
+title: "Using Sass Color Functions and Color Schemes for Web Designs"
 date: 2014-07-11
 ---